-24.82.
-WASPA may lodge complaints using the procedures outlined above.

-24.83.
-An adjudicator reviewing a complaint may request that WASPA perform further tests to ensure compliance with the Code.
+- 24.82.
+WASPA may lodge complaints using the procedures outlined above. - 24.83.
+An adjudicator reviewing a complaint may request that WASPA perform further tests to ensure compliance with the Code. - 24.84.

-24.84.
 In addition to the complaints process, WASPA may also make use of the "Heads Up" process set out below.
 WASPA may make use of this process if it seems feasible for the member concerned to provide a prompt remedy to the problem identified.

-24.85.
+When deciding which process to use, WASPA should take into account whether the problem was caused by a member or a third-party using the member's services. - 24.85.
 For the "Heads Up" process, WASPA must send a notification of the problem directly to the relevant WASPA member.
-The member has two (2) working days to respond to the "Heads Up" complaint, thereafter, if WASPA is satisfied that the member has adequately addressed the "Heads Up" complaint, it is considered closed, and no further action is taken against the member.
+The member has two (2) working days to respond to the "Heads Up" complaint, thereafter, if WASPA is satisfied that the member has adequately addressed the "Heads Up" complaint, it is considered closed, and no further action is taken against the member. - 24.85A.
+Information that may be requested as part of a "Heads Up" complaint includes, but is not limited to: - (a) Copies of communications between the member and marketing partners; - (b) Evidence that the member has withheld revenue from marketing partners for non-compliant services; - (c) Confirmation that the member has removed links to non-compliant services; - (d) Confirmation that non-compliant marketing material has been withdrawn; or - (e) Copies of banners or other marketing material, landing pages, terms and conditions, or unsubscribe instructions which have been amended to resolve non-compliance issues. - 24.86.

-24.86.
 If WASPA is not satisfied that the "Heads Up" complaint has been satisfactorily resolved then WASPA may either give the member a further two (2) working days to resolve the matter, or proceed to lodge a complaint.